imanmansour86/Employee-Tracker/README.md

 ## Features

 When the application starts, the user is presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
 When choosing to view all departments, roles or employess, a formatted table appears with the results.
+The user can add a department by name or add a role and the entered department or role are added to the database.
+The user can choose to update an employee's role based on role title and this information is updated in the database as well.

 ## Built With